 Beginning in October 2015, ITS has released a series of training modules that are distributed by the University Information Security Office and can be accessed online.
 Each module contains a brief video followed by five assessment questions.
 The idea is to reinforce the video content by asking questions to let the participant self-assess their understanding about each topic.
 The modules contain a variety of topics including social engineering, email, messaging, web browsing, and many others.

-Loyola Aware is now hosted on a new platform.
+Loyola Aware is now hosted on the Enterprise Learning Hub.
 New and updated training modules are available for all faculty and staff.

 To Access Loyola Aware:

 - All current LUC employees should already be enrolled in Loyola Aware.
-If you have any trouble logging into the site, please email DataSecurity@luc.edu.
+If you have any trouble logging into the site, please contact the Learning Hub team at LearningHub@luc.edu.

-- All modules require a minimum score of 60% to pass.
-There is no limit on the number of times you may take an assessment, and you can click on the Gradebook to check your scores and get immediate feedback.
+- All modules require a 100% to pass.
+There is no limit on the number of times you may take an assessment.

 - After completing all training that was assigned to you, you will be issued with a certificate.